-One area that often causes misunderstandings and frustrations in the workplace is when two interfacing employees have different interpersonal styles and ways of communicating.
+One area that often causes misunderstandings and frustrations in the workplace is when two employees have different interpersonal styles and ways of communicating and they do not get along.
 Being different from each other mostly means that they do not understand why the other party is doing and saying things in the manner that they do.
 Most of us do have the ability to make small changes to how we do or say things in order to improve collaboration and interfacing with others and this resource can help by creating awareness, which is the first step towards improvement.

-The resource I am sharing today can be used for relationships with customers, other employees, work-related contacts and even friends or loved ones.
+The downloadable document I am sharing can be used for reviewing relationships with customers, other employees, work-related contacts, and even friends or loved ones.
 It helps you reflect on the interpersonal style that the other person displays in his or her behaviors.
 Building on this awareness this resource enables you to be more mindful of the best ways to interact with that specific person to have a better relationship with him or her.

 Once you have awareness of how you can improve interpersonal relationships with specific people it may still be difficult to make changes to your own behavior for the betterment of the relationship.
 Should you get stuck once you have done the first part of the exercise, consider asking others for ideas on how you can best approach improvement in the key aspects you came up with.
 Depending on the current relationship you have with the person you focused on, you may be able to ask him or her directly.
 For example: “I noticed that you are very detail-oriented.
 Can you help me understand how I can better provide you with what you need in order for you to feel comfortable with my contribution on the projects that we are working on together?”